ml-starter-packs/quickstart/README.md

 ## GNU/Linux Tooling
 - mention a "core set" (`cat`, `find`, `sed`, `grep`, `awk`, `tee`)
 - TODO: compile a couple "awesome lists"
+- To avoid freezing when RAM is low, see [Adding swap space](https://linuxize.com/post/how-to-add-swap-space-on-ubuntu-20-04/)

 ## Operating Systems
 - not going to talk much about this ... just some things to keep in mind